ivopauly/ivopauly/README.md

 Front-end developer & architect who likes to build cross-platform apps for iOS, Android and the Web.
 Mostly likes to manage these apps in the cloud by GCP or AWS tooling.
 Sometimes acts as full-stack JavaScript, Node, PHP, Dart or Flutter Developer... :rocket:

-Call it how you want but the main focus is JavaScript, just like to do some coding.
-By change I write about my learnings and experience on blogs and mainly focus on JavaScript.
+Call it how you want but the main focus is JavaScript, just like to do some coding related work.

 ## 🤓  Some statistics